 How to Define Post-MBA Career Goals in Your MBA Application?

 One of the most critical components of your MBA application is your post-MBA career goals.
-Admissions committees are looking for applicants who have clarity about their career vision, and demonstrate alignment between their background, an MBA, and their future aspirations.
-In essence, they want to know: “Does this person know where they’re headed, and can our program truly help them get there?”
-In this post, I am going to give practical advice on how to effectively define your post-MBA career goals in your MBA application.
+Adcoms are looking for applicants who have a clear career vision, and demonstrate alignment between their background, role of an MBA, and their future aspirations.
+In essence, they are asking: ‘Does this person know where they’re headed, and can our program truly help them get there?’
+In this post, I am going to give you practical advice on how to effectively define your post-MBA career goals in your MBA application.

-1. Understand What Admissions Committees Look for in Career Goals
+1. Understand What Adcoms Look for in Career Goals

 The first step in defining your goals is understanding why this part of the application is important and why goals matter to adcoms.
 Business schools want to invest in students who are self-aware, driven, and have a clear sense of purpose.
 Therefore, it is essential to articulate what you have done in the past and what you want to do in the future, and how an MBA from X school fits into the picture.
 It tells the adcoms that you have done your homework and you have chosen their program after thorough research.

-Moreover, your goals help also help adcoms assess your fit.
-If your aspirations align well with their resources, strengths, and network, it could indicate that you would be a valuable addition to their school.
+Moreover, your goals also help adcoms assess your fit.
+If your aspirations align well with their resources, strengths, and network, they could consider yout to be a valuable addition to their school.

 2. Start With Your Long-Term Vision